 Insider Knowledge

-Gary understands the tactics brokerage firms use to defend against investor claims because he spent a decade developing those strategies.
+Gary understands the tactics brokerage firms use to defend against investor claims because he previously worked on the defense side.
 Now he uses that knowledge to anticipate and counter their defenses on behalf of harmed investors.

 Recognized Excellence